-Foreign companies, which are engaged in oil exploration, are liable to the corporate income taxation at the general tax rate of 55%.
-However, the actual tax rate varies in different Emirates, ranging between 55% and 85%.
-Its amount depends on the special terms agreed in each specific case.
-The local governments of every single Emirate sign special agreements with the oil and gas companies.
-These agreements specify the way of calculating the tax rate.
+According to local tax law, all companies are liable to taxation at a maximum rate of 55%.
+However, in practice, this applies only to oil companies and foreign banking institutions.
+Foreign companies, which are engaged in oil exploration, are liable to the corporate profit taxation at the general tax rate of 55%.
+However, the actual due rate varies in different Emirates, ranging between 55% and 85%.
+Its amount depends on the special terms agreed in each specific case — the local governments of every single Emirate sign special agreements with the oil and gas companies.
+These agreements specify the way of calculating the due rate.